Polarization modes of gravitational waves in scalar-tensor-Rastall theory: Gauge invariants and polarization modes of GWs

 Clearly, the scalars $ \Psi $ and $ \Phi $ contribute to the scalar modes $ P_1 $ and $ P_6 $, the vector $ \Xi_i $ contributes to the vector modes $ P_2 $ and $ P_3 $, and the tensor $ h_{ij}^{\text{TT}} $ contributes to the tensor modes $ P_4 $ and $ P_5 $.

-The polarization modes of GWs in Brans-Dicke theory and scalar-tensor theory have been studied.
-In Brans-Dicke theory, in addition to the two tensor modes, there is an extra transverse breathing mode, $ P_6 $, excited by the massless scalar field~\cite{Eardley:1973zuo}.
-In scalar-tensor theory, besides the two tensor modes, a mixture of the breathing and longitudinal modes is excited by the massive scalar field~\cite{Maggiore:1999wm, Alves:2023rxs}.
+The polarization modes of GWs in BD theory and ST theory have been studied.
+In BD theory, in addition to the two tensor modes, there is an extra transverse breathing mode, $ P_6 $, excited by the massless scalar field~\cite{Eardley:1973zuo}.
+In ST theory, besides the two tensor modes, a mixture of the breathing and longitudinal modes is excited by the massive scalar field~\cite{Maggiore:1999wm, Alves:2023rxs}.